-We chose these methods and these assumptions with the agreement of the Employer, as required by law.
+We chose these methods and these assumptions with the agreement of the Employers, as required by law.

 4.2.
-Rectification of a failure to meet the Statutory Funding Objective the size of the deficit;
+Rectification of a failure to meet the Statutory Funding Objective

-The Trustees and the Employer have agreed that, if the assets are less than the Tachnical Provisions, then the deficit shall be eliminated over a fixed period by cash contributions from the Employer.
+The Trustees and the Employers have agreed that, if the assets are less than the Technical Provisions, then the deficit shall be eliminated over a fixed period by cash contributions from the Employers.
 In determining the recovery period, the Trustees will take into account the following factors:

-- the Trustees' assessment of the financial covenant provided by the Employer to the Scheme; and - any contingent security offered by the Employer.
+- the size of the deficit; - the Trustees' assessment of the financial covenant provided by the Employers to the Scheme; and - any contingent security offered by the Employers.

-The Trustees and the Employer have agreed that any deficit disclosed by the valuation as at 31 December 2016 will be made good by contributions payable by the Employer by 31 March 2018 (£7m) and annual contributions of £1.3m from 2021 to 2030.
+The Trustees and the Employers have agreed that any deficit disclosed by the valuation as at 31 December 2016 will be made good by contributions payable by the Employers by 31 March 2018 (£3m) and annual contributions of £0.2m from 2021 to 2030.